ingesolvoll/kee-frame/README.md

 ## Rationale
 Everyone loves re-frame.
 Very little boilerplate, just enough structure for your app, intuitive.
 So what's to improve?
 Nothing really.
 It does what it does perfectly well, I wouldn't want to change a thing.
 But it still has the same weakness as every focused Clojure lib out there:

-* There are missing parts.
+* It's not a complete solution.
+There are missing parts.
 Important parts.
 * The other parts are also small focused libs.

 To me, the most obvious parts missing are routing and a higher level approach to data loading.
 Users, particularly beginners, don't need the abundance of options in client side routing, they need a setup that just works.
 And they need clean and simple solutions to common patterns in SPAs.
 Solutions that don't involve `component-did-mount` and other low level constructs. kee-frame provides a tiny bit of architecture, and some library glue to get you started quickly.